 The Early Music Ensemble rehearses on Tuesday evenings, 7:00-9:00 p.m.
-The Ensemble presents a concert in both winter and spring quarters, as well as performing on the weekly Tea Time Concert Series.
+The Ensemble presents a concert in both winter and spring quarters, as well as performances on the weekly Tea Time Concert Series.

-In lieu of auditions, the Early Music Ensemble hosts an annual open house rehearsal for interested musicians in the beginning of Autumn Quarter.
+In lieu of auditions, the Early Music Ensemble hosts an annual open house rehearsal during their first rehearsal in autumn quarter.
 All interested musicians, as well as intrigued novices, are invited to attend.
-If you are interested in participating in the ensemble, you must attend the open house.
-This year's open house will be on Tuesday, October 5 at 7:00 p.m. location TBA.
-Please RSVP to attend.
+If you would like to participate in the ensemble, you must attend the open house.